MillionIntegrals/vel/README.md

 Where `PYTORCH_DEVICE` is a valid name of pytorch device, most probably `cuda:0`, and run number is the sequential number of run you wish to record your results under.

+# Glossary

+For a glossary of terms used in the library please refer to [Glossary](docs/Glossary.md).
+If there is anything you'd like to see there, feel free to open an issue or make a pull request.

 # Bibliography

-For a more or less exhaustive bibliography please refer to [Bibliography](Bibliography.md)
+For a more or less exhaustive bibliography please refer to [Bibliography](docs/Bibliography.md).